OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <ul>
 <li>Deployment Zones set to work with Amazon ECS and Azure Container Service don't show the From Image value stored when they were created.</li>
 <li>
-<p>Applications that call the built-in function CheckRole in Aggregates or SQL elements trigger the runtime error "The EXECUTE permission was denied on the object 'CheckRole'".</p>
+Applications that call the built-in function CheckRole in Aggregates or SQL elements trigger the runtime error "The EXECUTE permission was denied on the object 'CheckRole'".

-<p>To overcome this issue, you have two alternative workarounds:</p>
+To overcome this issue, you have two alternative workarounds:

-<p>- Open the tab Platform in Configuration Tool and click the button Create/Update Database.
+- Open the tab Platform in Configuration Tool and click the button Create/Update Database.
 This will set the correct permissions on the Platform Server database.<br/>
-- Change the application logic to avoid calling CheckRole inside Aggregates and SQL elements.</p>
+- Change the application logic to avoid calling CheckRole inside Aggregates and SQL elements.

-<p>This issue will be fixed in the GA version of OutSystems 11.</p>
+This issue will be fixed in the GA version of OutSystems 11.
 </li>
 </ul>
 </div></div>